American Apathy

-American Apathy is the fourth studio album by nu metal band Dope.
+American Apathy is the fourth studio album by American industrial metal band Dope.
 It was released July 26, 2005, through Artemis Records.
 It was the last album to feature drummer Racci Shay and also the band's last to be released through Artemis Records, who were merged with V2 Records North America the next year.

 Background

 Dope's previous album, Group Therapy, was released through a partnership between Artemis Records and Recon Records.
 Edsel Dope would later express dissatisfaction at the marketing process for the band's last album, blaming poor sales on the label's owner making "a bunch of bad business decisions".
 Fortunately, Artemis Records willingly bought out Recon, providing the band with more control over money and promotion."Last time we were under two labels and now we just have one.
 We’re solely on Artemis now.
 Artemis bought the independent label that was started for the last Dope record.
 The guy that funded the label just wasn’t quite sure of how the music business worked.
 He was making a bunch of bad business decisions because he was handling the money.
 Danny Goldberg at Artemis stepped in and bought him out so Danny could have control of the band so we could do this record with him and put it out right.
 We’re looking forward to a nice long campaign in going out and promoting this record.
 The last record we only put out a year ago and man – here we are with a new record."

 Edsel Dope explaining the label changeup between Group Therapy and American Apathy.